PlaidRunner: Rebuilding my E-bike

 I’m trying not to write a love letter here, but Grin’s engineering and component integration is excellent, as is their ecosystem of videos, documentation, software, and support.
 Very DIY-friendly company to work with, and after 20 years they’re still iterating and developing new products.

 I also appreciate Electric Bike Laboratory’s transparency to show the complete “how it’s made” video for their battery pack, and open-sourcing their cell placement jig.
 It’s reassuring to see the care and attention that goes into building this black box full of angry pixies.
-Myles from EBL has been quite helpful over email as well.

 If you have one of these bikes and want to do this project, yes, go for it.
 So far, I would choose all the same components again (except not the bi-directional throttle).
 Just make certain that your disc rotor does not touch the motor cable at all, not even slightly.
+File it down if you need to.

 And please, for everyone’s sake, do not ride like a yabbo on public roads.
 Ride in a manner that honors the people who love you intact and unharmed.
 Ride to further the legitimacy and public acceptance of e-bikes, because many others are doing the opposite.
 Even if PDs in every blue city have given up for now on traffic law enforcement, it only takes a few years of shifting public sentiment and heavy-handed regulation to ruin e-bikes for everyone as a serious alternative to cars.